Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 An insider’s perspective

 The cruise docks naturally funnel you onto Franklin Street.
-Although you’ll find some great restaurants and a few locally-owned shops here, it’s well worth your time to walk just a couple more blocks into the heart of downtown Juneau, where everything is locally owned and you’ll have access to a much wider variety of souvenirs.
+Although you’ll find some great restaurants and a few locally-owned shops here, it’s well worth walking just a couple more blocks into the heart of downtown Juneau, where everything is locally owned, and you’ll have access to a much wider variety of souvenirs.

-Downtown Juneau is built into the side of a mountain, so bring sturdy walking shoes and a “hillwalking” sense of adventure — you’re going to need them.
+Downtown Juneau is built into the side of a mountain, so bring sturdy walking shoes and a “hillwalking” sense of adventure — you’ll need them.

 WiFi is at a premium in Alaska, and that goes double in popular cruise ports like Juneau.
-Sometimes you can get access in coffee shops or bars with a purchase.
+Sometimes, you can get access to coffee shops or bars with a purchase.
 But for the most reliable and free WiFi, head to the public library when it’s open.

-In Juneau, the library is on the top floor of a parking garage located right next to the cruise docks.
+In Juneau, the library is on the top floor of a parking garage, right next to the cruise docks.

 FAQs